-95 [2013] FCAFC 67 [53].
+^{95 [2013]} FCAFC 67 [53].

-- 3.214 The protection afforded by ss 90 and 91 extend to: - giving access in response to an FOI request under the Act (s 90(1)(b)) - publishing information under s 11C (disclosure log) and as part of the IPS (s 90(1)(a)) - publishing or giving access to a document 'in the belief that the publication or access is required or permitted otherwise than under this Act (whether or not under an express legislative power)' (s 90(1)(c)) - showing a document to a third party in the course of consultation under s 26A, 27 or 27A (s 91(1C)). - 3.215 If a document is disclosed in any of the ways mentioned in [3.214], protections in respect of that disclosure also extend to the person who supplied the document to the agency or minister (s 90(2)).
-If consultation under ss 26A, 27 or 27A occurs, protection extends to the author of the document and to any other person because of that author or other person having shown the document (s 91(1C)). - 3.216 Disclosure of a document to a person under the FOI Act (whether to an applicant or during consultation) does not, for the purpose of the law of defamation or copyright, constitute an authorisation or approval to republish the document or to do an act comprised within the copyright in the document (s 91(2)).
-That is, an FOI applicant who disseminates defamatory or copyright material in any document received following an FOI Act request has no FOI Act protection against an action for defamation or breach of copyright. - 3.217 A decision maker who is aware that a document released under the FOI Act contains defamatory material is encouraged to draw this to the applicant's attention.
+- publishing or giving access to a document 'in the belief that the publication or access is required or permitted otherwise than under this Act (whether or not under an express legislative power)' (s 90(1)(c)) - showing a document to a third party in the course of consultation under s 26A, 27 or 27A (s 91(1C)). - 3.221 If a document is disclosed in any of the ways mentioned in [3.220], protections in respect of that disclosure also extend to the person who supplied the document to the agency or minister (s 90(2)).
+If consultation under ss 26A, 27 or 27A occurs, protection extends to the author of the document and to any other person because of that author or other person having shown the document (s 91(1C)). - 3.222 Disclosure of a document to a person under the FOI Act (whether to an applicant or during consultation) does not, for the purpose of the law of defamation or copyright, constitute an authorisation or approval to republish the document or to do an act comprised within the copyright in the document (s 91(2)).
+That is, an FOI applicant who disseminates defamatory or copyright material in any document received following an FOI Act request has no FOI Act protection against an action for defamation or breach of copyright. - 3.223 A decision maker who is aware that a document released under the FOI Act contains defamatory material is encouraged to draw this to the applicant's attention.
 Similarly, an agency or minister may advise an applicant that copyright permission may be needed from another party for any reuse of the material.
 A statement such as the following could be used: